braze-inc/braze-docs/_docs/_user_guide/sage_ai/intelligence/intelligent_selection.md

 ## How do I add Intelligent Selection to my campaigns?

 ### Campaign Intelligent Selection
-Intelligent Selection can be added to any multi-send campaign in the **Target Audiences** step of the Braze campaign wizard.
+Intelligent Selection can be added to any multi-send campaign in the **Target Audiences** step of the Braze campaign composer.
 Campaigns that send only once are unable to leverage this feature.

 ### Canvas Intelligent Selection
 When adding variants into your Canvas, click on one of the variant percentages.
 This allows you to edit the variant distribution and turn on Intelligent Selection.